hooperben/hooperben/README.md

 trying to build circuits and mass

+you gotta spend money to make money